Build Customization

 # Production build

-Run npm build script with vue-cli --mode
+Run npm build script with vue-cli --mode option

 flag (opens new window).
 This requires